OpenNebula/docs/source/open_cluster_deployment/open_cloud_networking_setup/vxlan.rst

 and reload the configuration

-.. prompt:: bash $ auto
+.. prompt:: bash # auto

-    $ sudo sysctl -p
+    # sysctl -p

 OpenNebula Configuration
 ================================================================================

-It is possible specify the start VLAN ID by configuring ``/etc/one/oned.conf``:
+It is possible specify the start VXLAN ID by configuring :ref:`/etc/one/oned.conf <oned_conf>`:

 .. code:: bash